 Conclusion

 Using a heat press provides more consistent results and is much faster than using a household iron.
-Whether you’re new to HTV or looking for a way to take your projects to the next level, working with a heat press makes designing blank t-shirts faster and easier than you ever imagined possible!
+Whether you’re new to HTV or now using DTF transfers, working with a heat press makes designing blank t-shirts faster and easier than you ever imagined possible!
+DTF transfers are changing the game!